 Beth Rodden Podcast

-The star climber opens up about her kidnapping and finding love after a broken marriageListen to podcast→
+The star climber opens up about her kidnapping and finding love after a broken marriageListen→

 I loved seeing how my body adapted to a long, difficult project, even how my skin tore and healed.
 But I fell—a lot.
 Weeks went by, then months.
 I kept picking away at the moves, diagramming them on paper; here you grab a hold the size of your finger pad, there you slowly transfer your weight to a dime-thin edge.
 But I couldn’t string them all together.